thehappycheese/wintab_lite/readme.md

 Please check out the [octotablet](https://crates.io/crates/octotablet/0.1.0) project.
-At the time of writing it is the goal of this crate to be wrapped by `octitablet`.
-Currently octotablet already provides functionality for devices (and versions of windows) that actually work reliably with Windows Ink.
-I did not have good outcomes with windows Ink on windows 11, and hence I started work on this crate.
+At the time of writing it is the goal of this crate to be wrapped by `octotablet`.
+Currently `octotablet` already provides Windows Ink functionality and support for other platforms.

+I did not have good results with windows Ink on my windows 11 machine, and therefore I started work on this crate.